Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 The Inverter than registers the first of many ```interference device (64)``` entries in the log from 15th July 2026 at 20:33:11 onwards.

 A ```Self Diagnosis (64)``` event ID starts around 05:48:20 on the 16th July 2026 and one occurs everyday at sunrise + (30-60mins) there after.
-This will be variable depending on cloud cover.
+This will be variable depending on cloud cover and strength of the sun during different times of the year.

+I hope you understand how sun strength and sun tans work?

 | Sunrise | 16th July 2026 |
 | -- | -- |